 Here are some starting points to consider:

-• IMDbPro listing.
-IMDbPro shows addresses and emails for agents, managers, publicists, and legal representatives on a talent’s page.
-It doesn’t forward messages to celebs, but it tells you who to contact.
+- IMDbPro listing.
+IMDbPro shows addresses and emails, agents, managers, publicists and legal representatives on a talent’s page.
+Be sure to take this section of casting calls!
+IMDBPro simply doesn’t forward messages to celebrities, but it will show you what staffers to direct your query.

-• Official sites and bios.
-Check the celebrity’s official website “Contact,” “Booking,” or “Press” page, and verified social bios.
-Many routes media to a publicist’s email or a mailing address for fan mail.
+- Official sites and bios.
+Check the celebrity’s official site “Contact,” “Booking,” or “Press” page, along with verified social bios, is another route.
+Many media transfer to a publicist’s email or a mailing address for fan mail again.

-• Industry databases and directories.
-Legit directories for reps exist.
-IMDbPro is the standard reference across film and TV.
-It’s where many reps keep their info current.
+- Industry databases and directories.
+There are legit directories for reps.
+IMDbPro is the benchmark across film and TV as it is widely used by reps to keep their data current.

 If you need someone inside a brand’s partnerships or PR team, build a list by company, then pull contacts with this method: How to Find Employees of Any Company and Get Their Contact Info.

-When it comes to contacts, these can be fresh and stale.
-If the latter is true, you need to verify it and/or skip it.
-Always prefer and favor sources that owners refresh often.
-When saving the info, label it according to the connector/contact person.
-Have folders for PR, agent, manager, and legal.
-With a single source of truth, you can always reuse it across different campaigns in the future.
+In terms of contacts, they can be fresh and stale.
+If the latter, you must verify it and/or discard it outright.
+Always favor and go with sources which refresh their information frequently, labeling the material according to the connector/contact person when saved.
+Have folders for PR, agent, manager or legal situations.
+With one single source of truth, it’s a piece of cake to reuse it across different campaigns in the future.

 Quick Table.
 Who to Contact for What